Simple tips to add monochrome chic to your living room

-Geometric and ikat prints are great for bringing monochrome decor to life.
+Geometric prints are great for bringing monochrome decor to life.
 We’re a big fan of the simple geometric reversible rugs from H&M, which add a perfect dose of busy to an otherwise simple monochrome room.
 Perfect under a coffee table to add some character to your floors.

 Likewise, printed cushions dotted around a dark sofa (in the battle of black vs. white for sofas, we’d always suggest going for a dark charcoal to get as close to black as you can – white sofas are nobody’s friend) add character and comfort to any living room, whilst keeping in with your monochrome theme.

-Add metallics & a splash of colour
+Add metallics & a splash of color

 Again, you can get a huge range of affordable house plants from IKEA and for those who aren’t too green-fingered, there’s always imitation plants!
-And if that isn’t enough, our range of botanical themed posters are perfect for a splash of nature on your walls.
+And if that isn’t enough, our range of botanical-themed posters are perfect for a splash of nature on your walls.